Statistics A Level

-A minimum of five GCSEs at grade 4 or above, including English Language and Maths at grade 5 or above.
+A minimum of five GCSEs at grade 4 or above, including English Language, with grade 5 or above in Maths.

-Statistics have a pervasive effect on the world around us being an essential tool in a wide range of contexts such as: modelling the spread of epidemics, calculating the chance of inheriting genetic conditions, determining the success or failure of medical trials, predicting weather patterns, calculating insurance premiums, informing political marketing campaigns, assessing quality control in manufacturing, forecasting economic patterns in the stock market, and the list goes on...
+Statistics have a pervasive effect on the world around us and are used as an essential tool in a wide range of contexts such as: modelling the spread of epidemics; calculating the chance of inheriting genetic conditions; determining the success or failure of medical trials; predicting weather patterns; calculating insurance premiums; informing political marketing campaigns; assessing quality control in manufacturing; forecasting economic patterns in the stock market, and the list goes on.
 You could argue that our society would not function without its statisticians!

-A Level Statistics builds on, and vastly extends, the work on data analysis covered in GCSE Mathematics.
-The course focuses on using and interpreting data in real-world contexts.
-The emphasis is on drawing conclusions using a wide variety of statistical techniques including estimation, probability models and hypothesis testing.
+A Level Statistics builds, and vastly extends, the work on data analysis covered in GCSE Mathematics.
+It focuses on using and interpreting data in real-world contexts.
+The emphasis is on drawing conclusions using a wide variety of statistical techniques including estimation, probability, and hypothesis testing.

-Statisticians are in demand in all sectors of society ranging from medical research and healthcare to government business and industry.
-As such, Statistics A Level would be particularly useful to support degrees in Medicine, Biology, Psychology, Sociology and Geography.
+Statisticians are in demand in all sectors of society ranging from medical research and healthcare to government, business, and industry.
+Statistics A Level would be particularly useful to support degrees in medicine, biology, psychology, sociology and geography.

 Students applying for medicine can access support in preparing for medical admissions tests which are organised by The Agency at College.

 You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
 You can also apply for a second, alternative vocational programme of study via a separate application.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email email@example.com

 A Level Statistics (Biology, Psychology)